mapoto/instruct-gs2gs-thesis-custom/README.md

 For more details on training a GS, see [Nerfstudio documentation](https://docs.nerf.studio/quickstart/first_nerf.html).

-Once you have fully trained your scene, the checkpoints will be saved to the `outputs` directory.
+Once you have trained your scene for 20k iterations, the checkpoints will be saved to the `outputs` directory.
 Copy the path to the `nerfstudio_models` folder.
+(Note: We noticed that training for 20k iterations rather than 30k seemed to run more reliably)

 To start training for editing the GS, run the following command: